cloudfoundry/diego-windows-release/docs/INSTALL.md

 1. SecurityGroup: Security group ID to use for the Windows cells
 1. BoshUserName: Username for BOSH director
-1. BoshPassword: Pasword for BOSH director (Make sure your password meets [Windows complexity requirements](https://technet.microsoft.com/en-us/library/Cc786468(v=WS.10).aspx))
+1. BoshPassword: Pasword for BOSH director
 1. BoshHost: Bosh director host
-1. ContainerizerPassword: Pasword for containerizer user e.g. password123!
+1. ContainerizerPassword: Password for containerizer user e.g. `Password123`.
+Must be alphanumeric and contain at least one capital, one lowercase, and one numeric character.
 1. CellName: The name for your cell
 1. VPCID: the id of the vpc in which the cell and the subnet will be created
 1. NAT Instance: the instance ID of the NAT box.
 Search for `NAT` in the CloudFormation dropdown, it will typically be the first result.